 7.5 When a financial contribution is received it will be placed within an interest bearing account from the date of its receipt.
-The interest accrued will be applied by the Council to the related S106 project(s).
+The interest accrued will be applied by the Council to s106 related projects.

 Penalty Clause and Enforcement of Obligations